 Jatayu Earth Centre – The Four Hills

 Jatayu Earth’s Center is spread across four hills in Chadayamangalam, Kollam district of Kerala.
-For the creator Rajiv Anchal ‘Jatayu’ is a symbolical representation of an era when humans and other living beings cared for each other and lived together peacefully.
+For the creator, Rajiv Anchal, ‘Jatayu’ is a symbolic representation of an era when humans and other living beings cared for each other and lived together peacefully.

-Each hill having its own significance.
-These hills are integrated with the environment and uplifts natural harmony, sustainability, and preservation through two check dams for rain water conservation and uninterrupted water supply .
+The main attractions of Jatayu Park are spread over four hills, each offering different activities and attractions.
+Each hill has its own significance.
+These hills are integrated with the environment and uplift natural harmony, sustainability, and preservation through two check dams for rainwater conservation and uninterrupted water supply.
 Electricity is domestically harnessed from solar power panels for the smooth functioning of the Jatayu Earth Center.

-1. Jatayu Rock Hill – The Hill representing the Safety of Women and their Honor
+1. Jatayu Rock Hill – The hill representing women’s safety and honor

-2. Adventure Rock Hill – Adventure Activities and Nature Walk
+2. Adventure Rock Hill – Adventure activities and nature walks

-Elephant Rock Hill has tented camps for overnight stay.
-It has a 250-meter long zip-line zone and sky cycling.
-Campfire, moon-lit dinner, live music, and live kitchen are the major attractions of the hill.
-Visitors can also be a part of the forestation.
+Elephant Rock Hill offers glamping opportunities.
+It has tented camps for overnight stays.
+It has a 250-meter-long zip-line zone and sky cycling.
+Campfire, moonlit dinner, live music, and live kitchen are the major attractions of the hill.
+Visitors can also be a part of the forestation initiative.

-The fourth hill has a traditional Siddha rejuvenation with accommodation facilities inside the cave offers a ten-day Siddha rejuvenation package.
+This hill at Jatayu Park offers a great retreat in the lap of nature.
+The fourth hill has a traditional Siddha rejuvenation center with accommodation facilities inside the cave which offers a ten-day Siddha rejuvenation package.
 There is a herbal garden with a wide variety of plants.
-The fourth hills also have a five-level spanned audio-visual museum built inside the sculpture.
+The fourth hill also has a five-level spanned audio-visual museum built inside the sculpture.
 At the hill, you get to be part of the protection and preservation of the natural ecosystem.

 ALSO SEE- Adventure Tourism in Kerala

-According to the sculptor, Rajiv Anchal, the Jatayu rock symbolizes women empowerment.
-In the present day, women face numerous troubles and the crimes against them are outnumbered.
-This epic structure which highlights the bravery of Jatayu to save Goddess Sita, shouts out to people about the important women should be given and that they should be free of any harm.
-With a bird sacrificing his life, it is necessary for men to stand for the justice of women.
-Uplifting women and making sure that they live in a safe and secure environment is vital.
-Jatayu Earth Center is a tribute to Womanism.
+According to the sculptor, Rajiv Anchal, the Jatayu rock symbolizes women’s empowerment.
+In the present day, women face numerous troubles and the crimes against them are rising.
+This epic structure which highlights the bravery of Jatayu to save Goddess Sita, cries out to people about the importance that should be given to women and their safety.
+Following Jatayu’s example, men must stand for the justice of women.
+Uplifting women and ensuring they live in a safe and secure environment is vital.
+Jatayu Earth Center is a tribute to Womanhood.

 The Jatayu Earth Center opens at 9.30 AM and closes at 5.30 PM

-- Jatayu Earth Centre entry fee – Rs 400/person + Tax
+- Jatayu Earth Centre entry fee: INR 450 /- per person + Tax

-Jatayu Earth Center is located in Chadayamangalam, Kollam, Kerala, India
+Jatayu Earth Center is located in Chadayamangalam, Kollam, Kerala.

 Jatayu Earth Center is easily accessible from all the major cities and towns in Kerala and India.